 Casa Travella has been selling properties in Italy for over 20 years its founder, Linda Travella, is a real expert in Italian property.
 The company sells new and resale villas, houses and apartments in Tuscany, the Lakes, Liguria and Sardinia.

-Where to buy in Italy this isn’t a property selling website but – as its name suggests – has lots of information about where to buy.
+Where to buy in Italy isn’t a property selling website but – as its name suggests – has lots of information about where to buy.
 It has been written by a British journalist and includes buyer case studies and recommended estate agents for each region.
-Worth a look.
+It’s worth a look.

-– Spain: If you want to buy in Spain, don’t do anything before you visit Spanish Property Insight.
-The website has been created by a journalist and author called Mark Stucklin, who knows more about buying property in Spain than many experts.
-It doesn’t list properties for sale and is heavy on words of warning, but it should mean you don’t get caught out.
+If you want to buy in Spain, don’t do anything before you visit Spanish Property Insight.
+The website has been created by a journalist and author called Mark Stücklin.
+He knows more about buying property in Spain than many experts.
+It doesn’t list properties for sale and is heavy on words of warning.
+But it should mean you don’t get caught out.

 SAVVY TIP: Be aware that low cost airlines are rumoured to be considering cutting flights to a number of destinations this winter or switching airports they fly from.
 Flights to La Rochelle are expected to be cut during the winter months and other French destinations are reportedly being considered